 Albion College offers need-based financial aid in the form of grants, scholarships, loans and student employment.
 Sources of funds include Albion College scholarships, grants and work; private sources; and State of Michigan and federal grant, loan and work programs administered by the College.
 To apply for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA may be completed online at www.fafsa.gov.
+The FAFSA may be obtained from your high school guidance office, the Albion College Financial Aid Office or completed online at www.fafsa.ed.gov.
 The Albion College Financial Aid Office will develop a financial aid package based on the FAFSA information.
-The package may include a combination of grants, scholarships, loans and work.
+The package will include a combination of grants, scholarships, loans and work.
 Students have the option of accepting all or part of the aid awarded.
 Albion College also offers a number of academic scholarships to incoming students.
-Students who qualify for an academic scholarship receive notification from the Admission Office.
+Students who qualify for an academic scholarship receive notification from the Admissions Office.

 Information about loans, scholarships and work opportunities may be secured by contacting Albion's Financial Aid Office.
-Because the amount of aid is limited, entering first-year students applying for financial aid are urged to make their requests by filing the FAFSA by February 1 of their senior year.
-Awards are made in the order that FAFSA information is received.
+Because the amount of aid is limited, entering first-year students applying for financial aid are urged to make their requests by filing the FAFSA as soon after January 1 of their senior year as possible.
+Awards are made in the order that processed forms are received.
 The deadline for the State of Michigan scholarship/grant program is March 1.
 For maximum consideration, Albion academic scholarship applications must be received by February 1.

 You must reapply annually for need-based financial aid.
+All enrolled students receiving aid automatically receive renewal information in early December.
 Based on available funding, aid usually continues at the same level each year, unless there is a change in your financial situation.

 A full-time student is one who is enrolled for at least 3.0 units each semester.
 A half-time student is one who is enrolled for at least 1.5 units per semester.
 Students carrying fewer than 1.5 units will be considered a quarter-time student.
 Semesters in which the student is enrolled exclusively for a one-unit internship, or summer semesters in which the student is enrolled for one unit, do not count toward the maximum semester limitation as indicated above.
 Other part-time semesters will be equated to full-time semesters.
 Students planning to enroll part-time should notify the Financial Aid Office.